darianrosebrook/deduper/docs/15-safe-file-operations-undo/CHECKLIST.md

 - [ ] Transaction log supports one-click undo of last merge.
 - [ ] Atomic writes or safe replacements (e.g., `replaceItemAt`) used for metadata updates.
 - [ ] Conflict handling for name collisions during file moves.
+ - [ ] Aligns with undo depth/retention in ADR-0003 and mitigations in `docs/SECURITY_PRIVACY_MODEL.md`.

 ### Verification (Automated)